priyanka259/SpringBootOnDocker/README.md

 - Navigate to http://localhost:8080[localhost:8080] to see your "Hello Docker World" message.

-- To containerize the Hello World Application (Refer the Dockerfile for details) run the cmds below which will build a Docker image in the name mydocker/spring-boot-docker:latest
+- To containerize the hello World Application (Refer the Dockerfile for details) run the cmds below which will build a Docker image in the name mydocker/spring-boot-docker:latest

 - if you are using maven, execute the below cmd -